Body Language in Negotiation

 Eye Contact: A Vanishing Art?

-Eye contact is a common tool for building a connection with someone.
-Unfortunately, it’s an underused form of nonverbal communication in negotiation.
-Ideally, we should be making eye contact for 60% to 70% of conversation time, according to research by communications-analytics company Quantified Communications.
-But most adults hold eye contact only 30% to 60% of the time, the company found in an analysis of 3,000 speakers.
-Our compulsive need to check our smartphones, along with the rise in remote work, may help to explain this eye-contact deficit, writes Sue Shellenbarger in the Wall Street Journal.
+Eye contact is one of the most basic tools for building human connection, yet it’s increasingly underused in negotiation.
+Ideally, we should maintain eye contact for about 60% to 70% of conversation time, according to research by communications-analytics firm Quantified Communications.
+In practice, however, most adults hold eye contact only 30% to 60% of the time, based on the company’s analysis of thousands of speakers.

 Status and Body Language in Negotiation

 Which candidate got the job?
-That’s right: Ross.
+Ross did.

 The Limits of Body Language in Negotiation